Last Updated on October 7, 2023 by Samantha Harris

 Here are the health benefits of giving dandelions to tortoises:

 Vitamins And Minerals

-Dandelions may be weeds, but they’re highly nutritious, containing high amounts of vitamins A, K, and C. Also, they’re rich in vitamin E, folate, and other B vitamins.
+Dandelions may be weeds, but they’re highly nutritious, containing high amounts of vitamins A, C, and K. Also, they’re a good source of vitamin E, folate, and other B vitamins.